scala/docs.scala-lang/_overviews/scala3-book/concurrency.md

 While that’s a relatively simple example, it shows the basic approach: Just construct a new `Future` with your long-running algorithm.

 One thing to notice is that the `42` you expected is wrapped in a `Success`, which is further wrapped in a `Future`.
-This is a key concept to understand: The value in a `Future` is always an instance of one of the *scala.util.Try* types: `Success` or `Failure`.
+This is a key concept to understand: the value in a `Future` is always an instance of one of the *scala.util.Try* types: `Success` or `Failure`.
 Therefore, when you work with the result of a future, you use the usual `Try`-handling techniques.
 <!-- TODO: link to the Try/Success/Failure docs -->

 ### Using `map` with futures

-`Future` has a `map` method, which you use just like the `map` method on the collections classes.
+`Future` has a `map` method, which you use just like the `map` method on collections.
 This is what the result looks like when you call `map` right after creating the variable `f`:

 ```scala
 scala> val a = f.map(_ * 2)